-Eastcastle Infrastructure was established in 2020 by Peter Lewis, the former Group CFO and Pankaj Kulshrestha, the former Group COO of Eaton Towers, to pursue new build-to-suit telecom tower and related infrastructure opportunities for their core existing MNO relationships initially in Nigeria, Democratic Republic of Congo and the Ivory Coast.
+Eastcastle Infrastructure was established in 2020 by Peter Lewis, the former Group CFO and Pankaj Kulshrestha, the former Group COO of Eaton Towers, to pursue new build-to-suit telecom tower and related infrastructure opportunities for their core existing MNO relationships initially in Nigeria and Democratic Republic of Congo.

 The founders’ experience in developing and building locally resourced African telecom-related businesses extends to over twelve African countries and has resulted in the creation of thousands of jobs for local nationals.
 The Eastcastle team has successfully structured and completed fourteen African telecoms tower acquisitions and disposals.
 The most recent being the sale of Eaton Towers’ operations in Ghana, Uganda, Kenya, Niger and Burkina Faso to American Tower for USD1.85 billion at the end of 2019.

 Eastcastle’s primary customer base comprises Mobile Network Operators across the African continent.
 Substantial investment in mobile towers is needed to serve exponential growth in data consumption across the continent which is driven by continuing growth in mobile subscriber numbers, rising smartphone adoption and rising data consumption per subscriber.